jacknohairwax/cth-repair-arxiv-labmt-project/optional_docs/notes.md

 # Project notes

 Working notes I kept while putting this repository together.
 Not part of the formal submission narrative; the README is.
-These are kept for the marker who wants to see the decision trail.
+I kept these notes as a short decision trail for the project.

 ## Why this corpus, and not a smaller slice of IMDb